malwareinfosec/EKFiddle/README.md

 ## Crawler
 Load a list of URLs from a text file and let the browser automically visit them.
+Tools -> Crawler (experimental) -> Start crawler
-May require some tweaks in your browser's settings, in particular with reagrds to crash recovery
+May require some tweaks in your browser's settings, in particular with regards to crash recovery
 IE: not needed
 Firefox: about:config, set -1 value for toolkit.startup.max_resumed_crashes
 Chrome: not needed